Elisa2515/data_science_2025_spring/challenges/c04-gapminder-assignment.md

 ![](c04-gapminder-assignment_files/figure-gfm/q5-task3-1.png)<!-- -->

-- (Your notes and observations here) A trend I see is that Asia has the highest population and the fastest growth rate.
+- (Your notes and observations here)

-Africa shows rapid population growth starting in the 1980s.
+- A trend I see is that Asia has the highest population and the fastest growth rate.

-Europe has relatively stable population growth.
+- Africa shows rapid population growth starting in the 1980s.

-Questions:
+- Europe has relatively stable population growth.

-Why does Africa show a sudden increase in population growth after the 1980s?
+Questions: Which continents show accelerating vs decelerating growth?

-What factors contribute to the slower population growth in Europe compared to other continents?
+How does population growth rate correlate with economic indicators?